-The social services department is available to authenticate your documents for free between 12:00 – 13:00.
+The social services department is available to authenticate your documents for free between 12:00pm – 1:00pm.
 Your documents must relate to your studies in a general sense*.
 Due to the high demand, we ask that you not bring us more than 10 documents at a time.
 We do not authenticate any official government documents such as birth or marriage certificates.
 A personal ID can be authenticated.
-Tip: From 11 to 12 o’clock, the AStA admin office is also available for document authentication.
+Tip: From 11:00pm to 12:00pm, the AStA admin office is also available for document authentication.

 In cases of financial emergency, we can offer interest-free loans for 3-month terms to Students of the University of Bonn.
 According to your needs, the loan amount can total up to 260€.
 To apply for the short-term loans bring us the following documents: